watir/watirbook/elements/link.md

     browser.a(:text => "click me", :index => 1).click

 This is just one example.
 There will be entire chapter on multiple attributes.

+## Collection

+You can even do stuff with all elements of a particular kind on a page.
+For example, if you have a page that looks like this:

+    <a href="clicked.htm">click me</a>
+    <a href="clicked.htm">click me</a>

+and you would want to display text of all links from the page, this will do it:

+    browser.as.each do |a|
+      puts a.text
+    end

+The output should look like this:

+    click me
+    click me

+This is just one example.
+There will be entire chapter on collections.

 \newpage